pandurang-kolekar/agentic_ai_for_cancer_research/docs/README.md

 4. Set Source to `GitHub Actions`.
 5. Confirm the deploy succeeds in the Actions tab.

+## Fallback: Publish via gh-pages branch

+If `Deploy Pages` fails due to Pages API issues, use the fallback workflow at `.github/workflows/pages-branch-fallback.yml`.

+1. Push your changes (or run the workflow manually from Actions).
+2. Wait for workflow `Deploy Pages (gh-pages fallback)` to succeed.
+3. Open repository Settings.
+4. Go to Pages.
+5. Set Source to `Deploy from a branch`.
+6. Select branch `gh-pages` and folder `/ (root)`.
+7. Save.

+This flow publishes the built site directly to `gh-pages` and does not rely on `configure-pages`.

 ## Structure

 - `index.html` home page